-You will be given the opportunity to respond before any formal sanction is taken by us in respect of which they will have a right of appeal.
+Employees will be given the opportunity to respond before any formal sanction is taken by the school in respect of which they will have a right of appeal.

-All of you must treat information communicated to you in connection with a disciplinary matter as confidential.
+All employees must treat information communicated to them in connection with a disciplinary matter as confidential.
 A breach of confidentiality will be taken seriously and may lead to disciplinary action under this policy and procedure.

-It is accepted that to differentiate between misconduct and gross misconduct is difficult, therefore each case must be treated on its own merits.
-Since the examples are guidelines, discretion will have to be exercised by us in categorising breaches of discipline, having regard to all the circumstances under which the breach of discipline occurred.
+It is accepted that to differentiate between misconduct and gross is difficult, therefore each case must be treated on its own merits.
+Since the examples are guidelines, discretion will have to be exercised by the school in categorising breaches of discipline, having regard to all the circumstances under which the breach of discipline occurred.